-- Trainee must have GPA of C average or better. - Trainee must have completed any pre-placement screening requirements by the clinical site. - Trainee must have current certificates (i.e. HIV/AIDS, CPR). - Trainee must be in good standing with the Program. - Proof of health insurance. - Trainees are subject to the rules and regulations, including but not limited to drug testing, of any facilities where they may seek to perform a clinical rotation.
+- Trainee must have a grade of a "C" or better in each of their courses. - Trainee must have completed any pre-placement screening requirements by the clinical site. - Trainee must have current certificates (i.e. BLS, Med Tech Registration). - Trainee must be in good standing with the Program. - Proof of health insurance.

+• Trainees are subject to the rules and regulations, including but not limited to drug testing, of any facilities where they may seek to perform a clinical rotation.